 The Benefits of Complying with HIPAA for Individuals

-One of the benefits of HIPAA compliance for individuals has already been mentioned inasmuch as being more trusting that health information will remain private encourages patients to be more forthcoming about healthcare issues and this can result in better outcomes.
+One of the benefits of HIPAA compliance for individuals has also been mentioned inasmuch as being more trusting that health information will remain private encourages patients to be more forthcoming about healthcare issues and this can result in better outcomes.
 The same could apply to plan members being more forthcoming and benefiting from more appropriate health insurance.

-However, in addition to trusting that their health information is secure, it is important for individuals to trust that, if their health information is hacked or disclosed impermissibly, they will be informed about the incident as quickly as possible.
+In addition to trusting that their health information is secure, it is important for individuals to trust that, if their health information is hacked or disclosed impermissibly, they will be informed about the incident as quickly as possible.
 The speed of a breach notification and the content of the notification can help individuals take steps to protect themselves from fraud, theft, and loss.

 This is quite an important part of HIPAA compliance that can help regain trust after a data breach or impermissible disclosure and it is important for Covered Entities and Business Associates to be aware that training on Breach Notification Rule policies and procedures must be provided under the training standard in §164.530 of the Privacy Rule´s Administrative Requirements.